cfengine/documentation/examples.markdown

 }
 ```

-Now exit the "Insert" mode by pressing the "esc" button.
+6. Exit the "Insert" mode by pressing the "esc" button.
 This will return to the command prompt.
-Save the changes to the file by typing ```:w``` then "Enter".
-Then exit vi by typing ```:q``` then "Enter".
+7. Save the changes to the file by typing ```:w``` then "Enter".
+8. Exit vi by typing ```:q``` then "Enter".

 In the policy file above, we have defined an **agent bundle** named `hello_world`.
 Agent
 bundles are only evaluated by **cf-agent**, the [agent component][cf-agent] of CFEngine.